London lifestyle & travels with kids and babies

 For more iceskating at historical palaces, check our article on Hampton Court Palace Ice Rink.
 For more winter family fun in London, we have a full article on Christmas in London with kids.
 For a dedicated article on Tower of London with young kids, head here.
 For more ice skating open all year around, head to our dedicated post on funky Queens Skate Bowl Dine and stunning Alexandra Palace Ice Rink.

-PS: We were invited to the Press evening of Tower of London ice rink and our friends had a blast.
-Impressions and pics entirely theirs.
+PS: We were invited to the Press evening of Tower of London ice rink in 2018 and our friends had a blast.
+We were invited again in 2019 for the opening – Tower of London ice skating with kids is such a treat!
+Ecstatic impressions and pics entirely ours and our friends’.